 Corozal includes the towns and villages of Chunox, Consejo, Little Belize, Louisville, Patchacan, Progresso, San Joaquin and Xaibe.

 Orange Walk District includes the towns and villages of Carmelita, Guinea Grass Town, San Estevan, San Jose, San Pablo, Shipyard, Indian Church, San Carlos and Trial Farm.

 Stann Creek includes the port of Big Creek (the main port of Belize's banana industry), the peninsula and village of Placencia, the villages of Independence and Mango Creek and Mullins River, and the Garifuna village of Hopkins on the Sittee River.

-Toledo - includes the towns of Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, Blue Creek.
+Toledo includes the towns of Monkey River Town and Toledo Settlement, the villages of San Pedro Columbia and Silver Creek, and Blue Creek.